-Democratic People’s Republic of Korea
+Democratic People’s Republic of Korea:

-The Democratic People’s Republic of Korea (DPRK) has experienced widespread food shortages since the mid-1990s.
+The DPRK (North Korea) has experienced widespread food shortages since the mid-1990s.
 Over 10M people – 40% of the population – need food assistance.
-Even more – 10.4M – lack access to essential health care, clean water, sanitation and hygiene services.
+Many people suffer from chronic malnutrition due to lack of essential proteins, fats, vitamins and minerals.

 of children are stunted

 people are undernourished